nygilmanov/selfdrivingcarengineer/CarND-LaneLines-P1/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

-1. Applied lines averaging technique by taking mean points and slopes averaging  as an extrapolation technique.
+1. Applied lines averaging technique by taking mean points and slopes as an extrapolation technique.
 2. Applied color filter.
 Finally yellow and white lines were taken whereas other lines were filtered.
    This approach allowed not to take lines  which are not lane lines but actually look like lines on the image